SwiftQueue: Optimizing Low-Latency Applications with Swift Packet Queuing: Motivation

-\tightsubsection{ L4S queue selection: per-{\em packet} vs. per-{\em flow}} Mechanically, L4S AQM architecture allows the sender to mark each packet in a flow differently into different queues, but by default, all packets of a flow are either sent through the classic queues or the L4S queues.
+Mechanically, L4S AQM architecture allows the sender to mark each packet in a flow differently into different queues, but by default, all packets of a flow are either sent through the classic queues or the L4S queues.
 This can be suboptimal.
 For example, if the network has more low-latency flows than classic traffic flows, L4S will, by default, put all packets from low-latency flows on the L4S queue on the bottleneck router, causing the L4S queue to build up and create additional queuing latency for low-latency flows.

+Current L4S vendors pre-partition queues for classic and L4S traffic for a given link subscription.
+The L4S queue is designed to be much shorter as L4S latency-sensitive traffic has been measured around 10-20\% of the overall network traffic.\footnote{Data collected after conversation with a leading US telecom vendor deploying L4S on their network.} However due to these fixed size queue allocations, if latency-sensitive traffic becomes capacity seeking on the link even for a short window, packets which would experience high-latency can be switched to the classic queue.
+This prevents L4S flows from experiencing latency spikes which would adversely have affected application-level Quality-of-Experience (QoE).

-Thus, one could potentially reduce tail latency by focusing the use of L4S queues on only the packets with high latency due to transient queue buildup and congestion.
+This way, one could potentially reduce tail latency by focusing the use of L4S queues on only the packets with high latency due to transient queue buildup and congestion.
 Such per-packet queue selection could particularly benefit the flows that have stringent tail-latency requirements and only share a part of the entire network path with the other flows.
 For example, if we have some L4S flows at a given router, which has packets that would experience further downstream congestion (due to cross traffic), we can select a non-congested queue for those packets at the current router, minimizing the tail latency as a result of those packets.
 We evaluate this in detail in \S\ref{eval:ss3}.

 With a per-packet latency predictor, we can predict which packets in the low-latency flows would experience high latency and then mark them to let the router put just these packets into a different, lower-latency queue (classic queue) than other packets in the same flow, which reduces the tail latency.
 Meanwhile the current L4S queue would have been serviced and we can continue to put the next incoming packets back on the L4S queue after its queue length becomes low.